mojaloop/ml-perf-characterization/fspiop-transfers/20230811/s51/README.md

 ## Observations

 - Observed the partitions are being allocated to consumers in a group more balanced.
-No improvements in throughput
+No improvements in throughput, however partition balancing is vastly improved.
+Prior to this config change only 4 of the 8 Position Handlers were being assigned, after this configuration, all 8 are being assigned to a partition for mostly even processing of messages.

 ## Recommendations

--
+- Configure default consumer configs with `partition.assignment.strategy=cooperative-sticky` ~ [Ref](https://github.com/confluentinc/librdkafka/blob/master/CONFIGURATION.md#:~:text=partition.assignment.strategy)